 Due to the harsh stigma surrounding even the mere allegation of a sex crime, many people assume that a person accused of a sex offense is guilty.
-If you are facing sex crime allegations or charges, it is important to hire an experienced criminal sex crime attorney in Arizona who will provide the vigorous defense you need to fight the tough charges.
+If you are facing sex crime allegations or charges, it is important to hire an experienced Phoenix sex crime lawyer who will provide the vigorous defense you need to fight tough sex charges.

-At The Baker Law Firm, LLC in Phoenix, Arizona, our sexual abuse defense lawyers fight to protect the rights of people who have been accused of rape/sexual assault, child sex crimes, and other sex offenses throughout Arizona.
+At The Baker Law Firm, LLC, our Phoenix sex crime lawyers fight to protect the rights of people who have been accused of rape, sexual assault, child sex crimes, and other sex offenses throughout Arizona.

 It is hard to put into words the anxiety and fear that come with being accused of a sex crime, especially when you know that the allegations are false.
 A conviction for a sex crime will impact the rest of your life.
 It is vital to give yourself the best chance for an effective outcome.

-We provide relentless criminal defense representation to clients facing charges involving all types of criminal sex offenses, including:
+We provide a relentless sex crime defense to clients facing charges involving all types of criminal sex offenses, including:

-Aggressive Advocacy for Those Falsely Accused of a Sex Offense
+Falsely Accused of a Sex Crime: What To Do

 Arizona Sex Crimes Overview